crusader-mike/misc/test.md

 - exception object (-1) is successfully constructed and thrown
 - **unspecified** if memory allocation for exception object fails, no way to handle something unspecified in the code

-With GCC (which allocates exceptions in heap and calls *std::terminate()* on failure) this means you can't write code that reliably survives OOM.
+With GCC (which allocates exceptions in dynamic storage and calls *std::terminate()* on failure) this means you can't write code that reliably survives OOM.
 It is understandable why GCC chose *std::terminate()* (over throwing *std::bad_alloc*, for example) -- no one expects `throw -1` to throw something else instead.

 Note that fundamentally these two snippets do the same thing -- construct error object and pass it to caller.
 The important difference that in first one object memory is already preallocated by caller and in second one -- it gets allocated by callee when it is time to throw.

-# 5. Solution
+## 5. Solution
 In short:
-* an exception *XX* (eXceptional eXception) that is guaranteed to be thrown without fail
+* introduce new exception *XX* (eXceptional eXception) that is guaranteed to be thrown without fail (or reuse *std::bad_alloc*)
 * change 18.1/4 to mandate that `throw ABC` will throw *XX* if runtime can't allocate memory for *ABC*
 * (optional) clarify 21.8.6/8 -- mention that *XX* can be thrown if memory for *std::bad_exception* can't be allocated

+Subsequent sections describe "problem points" discovered so far.

-## 5.1 New exception
+### 5.1 New exception
-*std::bad_alloc* can be reused for *XX*, but it may be useful to distinguish between running out of dynamic storage and running out of exception storage.
-To facilitate that *std::bad_alloc* can be extended with additional member variable that specifies storage we ran out of.
+It is better to (re)use *std::bad_alloc* for *XX*.
+But it may be useful to distinguish between running out of dynamic storage and running out of "exception storage" -- if it is important *std::bad_alloc* can be extended with additional member variable that specifies storage we ran out of.

+Using std::bad_alloc means stdlib doesn't need to be changed to accomodate new exception.

 (Regardless of choice made wrt std::bad_alloc) *XX* support should be built in such way that throwing it does not consume storage used for normal exception mechanisms.
-Effectively we need to pass a simple 'no space in exception storage' flag to exception handling mechanism.
-For example it could be done by passing NULL instead of exception object pointer (under the hood).

-Implementation of *std::current_exception()* might be tricky as NULL value is already used in 'no exception being handled' case.
+If it is impossible to implement -- this proposal can be disregarded.

+With GCC (which uses Itanium C++ ABI), no-fault *throw XX* should be possible -- for example by passing NULL into \_\_cxa_throw() and coding internals accordingly.
+With MSVC (which allocates exceptions on stack) it is unknown.

+## 5.2 Ability to detect 'out of exception storage' condition
+Implementation must be able to detect allocation failure.
+It is expected that it shouldn't be a problem (certainly not for GCC), but if it is (for example if exception gets allocated on stack with unknown size) -- this proposal may need an update.

+## 5.3 std::current_exception()
+*std::current_exception()* is declared *noexcept* and returns (equivalent of) NULL pointer if no exception is being handled right now.
+In some implementations it makes a copy of exception object, which can throw and fail to allocate memory for exception -- in this case returned *exception_ptr* should represent *XX* (probably statically allocated or magical value recognized by *rethrow_exception()*/etc)

+## 5.4 Existing code
+Only very small portion of existing code can be expected to "break" -- in a sense that unspecified behaviour of an extremely rare situation will get replaced with defined (but somewhat surprising) behavior.
+Majority of code is written to handle exceptions *in general* and will not need to be changed.
+Also, typically user exceptions have throwing copy constructors and it is expected that *throw MyException(...)* can throw *std::bad_alloc*.

-## 5.2 Thoughts on implementations
+### 5.5 General thoughts on implementations
-Implementations using heap for exceptions (like GCC) should not have any problems.
+Implementations using dynamic storage for exceptions (like GCC) should not have any problems.

 Implementations that use call stack as exception storage (like MSVC) could be considered problematic since C++ traditionally doesn't provide means of handling out-of-stack condition (probably because this will make impossible to create *no-fail* functions).
 My belief that it shouldn't be a game changer since at time of allocation implementation should know how much stack has been left and should be able to check it.

 Implementation can also use a separate stack for exceptions -- to be created on first throw (in current thread) with every allocation checked against remaining free space.
+This will allow stack unwinding to work very similar to C-style error propagation -- by dropping stack frames one-by-one as unwinding makes progress (thus making it available to be used for calling destructors).

-# 6. Proposed Text
+## 6. Proposed Text
 TBD